A guide to air source heat pumps: what are they and how do they work?

 Can air source heat pumps work with radiators?

 Yes, you can use radiators with a heat pump.
 But because of their low flow temperatures, radiators need to be bigger than for boiler-operated heating.
-This means that existing radiators may need to be replaced.
+This means that some existing radiators may need to be replaced.

 Can air source heat pumps work with solar panels?